andrewrgoss/andrewrgoss.com/content/resources.md

 This GitHub repo contains a list of a topic-centric public data sources in high quality.
 They are collected and tidied from blogs, answers, and user responses.<br>
 <a href="https://github.com/awesomedata/awesome-public-datasets" target="_blank">github.com/awesomedata/awesome-public-datasets</a>

+#### AWS Registry of Open Data
+This registry exists to help people discover and share datasets that are publicly available via AWS resources.<br>
+<a href="https://registry.opendata.aws" target="_blank">registry.opendata.aws</a>

 #### Crowdflower: Data for Everyone
 Collection of free, downloadable, and categorized datasets that have gone through the Crowdflower platform.<br>
 <a href="https://www.crowdflower.com/data-for-everyone" target="_blank">crowdflower.com/data-for-everyone</a>